google/codeworld/web/help/GuideUnit1.md

 In general, function types have arrows (`->`) in them.
 On the left of the arrow is the type of things that the function needs: its *domain*.
 On the right side of the arrow is the type of things that the function makes: its *range*.
+We'll talk more about the domain and range of functions in Part 2.